-Like any good thing, doing the Daniel Fast will take extra effort and time.
+Like any good thing, using Daniel Fast Recipes will take extra effort and time.
 There is no way around that.
 But if you can be strategic, it will save you a lot of time and allow you to continue living the life God has called you to, without being a slave to the kitchen.

 So that is a few hours on a Saturday, and about an hour in the evening from start to finish including dishes, which we all pitch in for.

 7 – 10 hours per week is my general estimate of how long it will take to shop and prep foods for the Daniel Fast.
 Yours may be faster if you aren’t cooking for a hungry party of seven!

 If you’ve never cooked much in the kitchen, expect it to take a bit longer.
 Home cooking has a learning curve, but all the recipes have detailed instructions, and you can always ask google (or call your mom!)
 Your budget and your health will thank you for learning this skill, and you may actually enjoy it.

 Plus I’ve tried to save you extra time by creating a meal plan and collecting our tried and true recipes for you in our 21 Day Daniel Fast Meal Plan and Prayer Guide.
 You can download it for free here:

 How much the Daniel Plan meals will cost you depends on how many you’re cooking for, and if you plan to buy organic or specialty food items.
 In general, Daniel Fast recipes are a very budget-friendly way to eat.
 Think about the economical “rice and beans diet”, this is very similar.